Written by: Shannon Pratt-Phillips, Ph.D.

 Horse owners’ most frequently asked feeding questions.

-Equine nutritionist, Dr. Shannon Pratt-Phillips, answers some of the most common questions owners have about feeding their horses.
+Equine nutritionist, Dr. Shannon Pratt-Phillips, answers some of the most common questions owners have about feeding their horses and their nutrition.

 1. What nutrients do horses require?

 Aside from water, which is the most important nutrient, horses need a balanced diet including energy (calories), protein, minerals and vitamins.

 Horses get energy/calories via the metabolism of fats, carbohydrates and proteins.
 Per unit weight, fats provide more than two times the calories of carbohydrates, which are often further classified as complex carbohydrates (fibres) and simple carbohydrates (starches and sugar).
 Because fibre isn’t as well-digested as starch and sugar, feeds higher in starch and sugar (such as cereal grains or grain mixes) provide more energy/calories per unit weight than high fibre feeds such as hay (though both substantially less than fat).
 Protein metabolism for energy is not terribly efficient, so protein is not actually an ideal source of calories for horses.
 However, they do need protein for providing the building blocks for making structural tissue (like skin or muscle), enzymes and hormones.

 Minerals include the macro minerals (calcium, phosphorus, sodium, chloride, potassium, magnesium and sulfur) and microminerals (including zinc, copper and selenium among others).
 These are often found in good quantities in forages or pasture, but horses likely need supplementation with salt and perhaps selenium, as well as some other trace minerals if they are not in their hay.